 - Power management, which is a feature not associated with the original Pentium processors.
 Power management is much more important when you have more than fifty of them on a single die!

 - The Knights Corner machine check architecture, also a feature not present in the original Pentium processor designs.

-Join us in defining the environment!
+Join Intel in defining the environment!

-Our choice of an open software stack, running on an SMP on-a-chip, is very exciting.
+The choice of an open software stack, running on an SMP on-a-chip, is very exciting.
 The discussion forum Intel® Many Integrated Core (MIC) Architecture Forum is available to join to discuss this further.
 The opportunities for innovation seem limitless.